yochaigal/cairn/hacks/glog-magic.md

 3. Roll [dice].
 Any that show 1-3 return to your **Casting Pool** for future spell  Any that show a 4-6 are removed from play, and you gain one [**Fatigue**](/cairn-srd/#rules) for each.

 #### **Spellbooks**
-You may copy spells found in Spellbooks to this **Grimoire** by [figure this out later].
+You may copy spells found in Spellbooks to this **Grimoire**.
+This costs 50gp for the gold inks and destroys the Spellbook in the process.

 #### **Scrolls**
 Scrolls contain a single spell and are destroyed after use.
-You may invest magic dice to enhance a spell [figure this out later].
+You may invest magic dice to enhance the spell.

 #### **Example**
 _**Barry** has 4 free inventory slots, giving him 4 **MD**.
 He selects the spell **Mirror Image** (see below), and decides to invest 2 of his **MD**.
 That means he can create two duplicates that last for two minutes.
 He rolls: a 2 and a 5.
 He gains one **Fatigue**, and 1 **MD** returns to his pool, with **3** remaining._